 In a current generation of cyber babies, most new arrivals are exposed to online content well before the recommended age of 2 years, and at levels that rival adult use.
 Children are given a smartphone while they eat, while their parents work, and during transport from point A to point B.

 By the teenage years (and increasingly earlier), they are creating their digital profile.
 A fictional character of sorts that molds and evolves based on popular public opinion.
 Each year, this profile of personal experimentation requires an increasing number of hours to handle the growing number of virtual friends.

-As social media takes our filtered selfie and gives it wings, we oddly defy social isolation by in turn craving instant feedback.
-We morph our social media posts for the audience we want to take notice.
+As social media takes our filtered selfies and gives them wings, we oddly defy social isolation by in turn craving instant feedback.
+We morph our social media posts for the audience we want to take notice of.
 If that avenue fails, there is always another path to stroll down.
 Unfortunately, it’s this knee-jerk reaction that begins to warp our sense of self and privacy.

 The rise of the swipe